faanross/faanross.github.io/content/posts/post-2.md

 The key point to understand is that once DFIR is alerted and the incident is confirmed, `they take the lead in calling the shots`.
 We are no longer leading, we are supporting - this means the nature of our role can vary considerably.
 We may be heavily involved in the proceedings, or we may not be involved at all.
 But the point remains: the extent of our involvement is not our decision.

 Therefore, this mode is less structured as it can manifest in a multitude of ways.
 We are likely to receive strict and highly specific instructions from DFIR, which we must adhere to.

-So this mode is less formulaic since it can manifest in so many different ways.
-We will likely receive strict and highly specific instructions on how to proceed from DFIR, which we will be obligated to adhere to.
 Our goal is thus to support them to serve the greater goal of minimizing Mean Time to Remediation (`MTTR`).

 # FINAL THOUGHTS